u4aew/package-analyzer/README.md

 ![example](img/example.jpg "example")

 This will create an HTML report at the specified `outputHtmlPath`.
-The report contains information about the dependency's GitHub and npm homepages and the type of license.
+The report contains information about the dependency's GitHub and npm homepages, and the type of license.

 A check is also performed on the type of license.
 Packages with licenses that may be considered risky for commercial development (like GPL, AGPL, SSPL) are highlighted.
 If such packages are found, their details will be displayed separately in the report.